|Job Title: Chapter Relationship Manager|

 |Travel: < 10%|

-for sustainable homeownership and the stability and economic empowerment it affords all Americans.
+NAHREP® is a mission and purpose-driven organization that is a passionate blend of business and advocacy for sustainable homeownership and the stability and economic empowerment it affords all Americans.
 Our mission is propelled by a passionate combination of entrepreneurial spirit, cultural heritage and the advocacy of our members.
 Our mission is to advance sustainable Hispanic homeownership.
-The organization was founded in 2000 and since inception, our mission has never been more important.
+The organization was founded in 1999 and since inception, our mission has never been more important.
 With over 40,000 members and growing, we are in need of a strong team member who will support our mission and strategic focus.

 The Chapter Relationship Manager is the primary contact point for chapter leadership and assigns fulfillment tasks to Chapter Support Admin team members.
 The Chapter Relationship Manager serves as the principal liaison between their portfolio of chapters and NAHREP® National by providing strategic operations and chapter event planning guidance.
 The Chapter Relationship Manager engages directly with the accounting department for any financial needs pertaining to their portfolio.
 The Chapter Relationship Manager should have sufficient organizational context to provide guidance and direction to chapters outside of their portfolio when needed.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.